lane-core/kitcat/Prim/Data/Nat.lagda.md

 The distance function, which can also be used for relations possible to define on N. First and foremost we can use it to define the equality relation by pattern matching.
-Notice also that its case trees are identical to monus save for the case trees pertaining.
+Notice also that its case trees are identical to monus in the case that the right argument is greater or equal to the left.
 We'll take advantage of this later.

 ```